 - 2. When their big threats start to come down, use one of your many single damage effects to set them up for an execution from Smolderthorn Lancer.
 Use it wisely against the most dangerous targets though.

 - 3. Once you get Dr. Boom, Mad Genius down you have a lot of reach for the rest of the game thanks to the cycling hero power.
-Similarly, Ysera can keep you full of resources if she survives for a few turns.
+Similarly, Archivist Elysiana can keep you full of resources in your deck.

 Dragon Warrior Mulligan guide

 These are some of the cards you’ll be looking to find in your opening hand when playing Dragon Warrior:

 - 1. Dragon Roar: In your slow early game this is fine to hold onto to start getting additional Dragon minions into your hand.

 - 2. Weapons Project: Gives you a nice Armor boost and a solid weapon to remove early game minions.

 - 3. Dr. Boom, Mad Genius: It’s extreme late game power means you might want to hold onto it in your opening hand if you have one or two of the cards above as well.

 - 4. Shield Block: In the quiet early game of Dragon Warrior this can give you some much needed card draw.
 Plus, the Armor is nice too!

 There are more than just the synergies with Dragon cards available in this deck, so to truly master it you should be aware of all these potential combos too: